cloudnativetrainings/trainings/container_fundamentals/17_volumes/README.md

 # Volumes

-In this training you will learn how to make data persistent in your container.
+In this training, you will learn how to make data persistent in your container.

 ## Inspect the Dockerfile and build the Docker image